Vietnamese grammar: Word classes

 The syntax of each lexical category and its associated phrase (i.e., the syntactic constituents below the sentence level) is detailed below.
 Attention is paid to both form and function.

 Morphosyntax

 Nouns and noun phrases

-Nouns can be distinguished from verbs syntactically in that the copula là "to be" is required to precede nouns in predications whereas the copula is not required before verbs/adjectives.
+Nouns can be distinguished from verbs syntactically in that the copula là "to be" may precede nouns in predications, whereas the copula fails to occur before verbs or adjectives.